Trova Boni

-Trova Boni (born 21 December 1999) is a Burkinabé professional footballer who plays as a centre-back for USL Championship club San Antonio FC, on loan from Portuguese club B-SAD.
+Trova Boni (born 21 December 1999) is a Burkinabé professional footballer who plays as a centre-back for Al Ahly SC.

 Career

 After joining San Antonio FC on loan from B-SAD in August 2023, Boni returned to the USL Championship club again on loan in January 2024.

+Following a successful season with Al Akhdar where he helped the team reach the cup semi-finals, Boni officially transferred to another Libyan club, Al Ahly Benghazi, in June 2026.
+In an interview, he mentioned that he chose the club because of their strong interest in him and stated his goals were to win the league title and qualify for African continental competitions.